esphome/devices.esphome.io/src/docs/devices/beok-tgp508-wifi-ep/index.md

 The WBR3 has 2 MiB of flash memory and is supported by LibreTiny using the `wbr3` board definition.

-See the [LibreTiny WBR3 documentation](https://docs.libretiny.eu/boards/wbr3/) for the module pinout, flashing information, and flash layout.
+See the [LibreTiny WBR3 documentation](https://docs.libretiny.eu/boards/wbr3/) for flash info.

 ### Flashing hardware